208ProgrammingClub/guess-my-number/README.md

     Alert doesnt store any values.
 Why are we using alert instead of prompt?

-These decisions come up all the time in software development that's the fun part... we get to make __Executive Decisions!__  But wait, asking the user if they want to play is not in our MVP list from above.
+These decisions come up all the time in software development that's the fun part... we get to make __Executive Decisions!__

+But wait, asking the user if they want to play is not in our MVP list from above.
 True, but it really helps the program if our users are informed on what to do or given the opportunity to stop playing right?
-Besides the better we make the program, the more work we will be awarded and the more we can charge for our work because we are __Awesome!__.
+Besides the better we make the program, the more people will paly the game and the work we will be awarded and the more we can charge for our work because we are __Awesome!__.
 Whenever we have an opportunity to improve the user experience we should try our best.
 Unless of course those efforts will cause us to turn our work in late, or those efforts will cost us a lot of extra time and money which we cannot afford.
 It's a good opportunity to ask your fellow developers what they would do in this situation if you don't know.
 Developers are always willing to share their ideas.

 So here is our first opportunity to make an impression on our customer!
 You can be the one who decides what our greeting should be.
 Maybe you can ask a family member or your neighbor.
 Before you ask a pet turtle for inspiration, below is an example for you to get started with.
 You can paste the code just as it is right into your javascript file or you can change the wording inside the "  ".
 Be sure not to delete the "" and also double check your spelling!
 We really need to impress our client and our players.
 Especially since this is an added feature!
 ```javascript
   var name = prompt("Hello, what's your name? ");
   alert("If you would like to play, then step on up " + name + ".
 I have picked a number from 1 to 100.
 See if you can guess my number in less than 10 tries!
 Click Ok to proceed.
 You may type 'quit' or 'no' anytime in the future to leave the game");
  ```
+####Hint:####  Click your mouse anywhere inside the code window above and press Ctrl+A to select all.
+Then hold and press Ctrl+C to Copy to your clipboard after you navigate into your GuessMyNumber.js file press Ctrl+V to paste.

 ###Wow the first two check boxes are off our list!
 However we are still uncertain how we are going to allow our players to quit early but lets move on anyway.
 :ballot_box_with_check: [Prompt] the player to enter their [name].